shubhamkumarhms13/JavaPracticeCode/README.md

 **Java Questions**

-Daily Questions Practice, here I'm uploading interview practice questions of all types.
+For daily practice, here I'm uploading interview practice questions on all topics in different types.